-We aim to achieve our GHG reduction target through a wide range of actions that include energy efficiency measures and increasing our renewable energy usage.
 Our solutions can also contribute to GHG reductions for our customers.
 For example, making packaging lighter with our Expancel® thermoplastic microspheres, which drives transportation fuel efficiency and reduces transportation-related emissions.
 Similarly, our solutions are essential to renewable energy related products such as lightweight composite parts in wind turbines and insulation for high-quality, high-voltage cables, and for helping to make solar panels durable and highly efficient.

 We have a strong drive to embed continuous improvement in manufacturing, energy efficiency and consumption across our supply chain.
 This includes tracking and reporting our energy and environmental data on a quarterly and annual basis.
-Between 2009 and 2021, we increased our energy intensity by 6% in line with increased production and revenues.
+In 2022, our total GHG absolute scope 1 and scope 2 shows a decrease of 1.3% compared to our base year 2019.
+This is mainly due to energy reduction projects, grid changes and reduction of our production.

-Low carbon energy refers to energy generated using processes such as renewable, biomass and nuclear energy, which result in substantially lower greenhouse gas emissions than conventional processes.
-In 2021, 59% of our energy came from low carbon and renewable sources such as hydro, wind, solar, biomass for power, and steam from bio-waste.
-This was equal to the previous year.
+Renewable energy refers to energy generated using processes such as solar, wind, hydro, and biomass, which result in substantially lower greenhouse gas emissions than fossil fuel-based processes.
+In 2022, 34% of our energy came from renewable sources such as hydro, wind, solar, biomass for power, and steam from bio-waste.
+In 2022, 39% of our electricity consumption was renewable.